 It’s impossible to go through the vast selection of suitable plants that would fit in nicely in your front garden, be it small or medium-sized, with or without a driveway.
 But as a general rule of thumb, gardening enthusiasts are advised to go for hardy perennials, which can withstand exposure to the elements and don’t require too much care.

 For a presentable, neat and formal front garden look, the most appropriate hedge plants are yew (Taxus), box (Buxus) and beech (Fagus).
 If you prefer, however, blooming natural screens, then you can go for the snowball bush (Viburnum) or hawthorn (Crataegus).
+The above mentioned hedges are easy to look after, you just need to know when an how to prune them.
 Avoid certain Conifer plants, which are notorious for causing fallouts between neighbours.

 4. Flowering bushes

 You don’t have to settle for the unimaginative rosebush in the centre of your front garden.
 From the dramatic Smoke Bush, pastel-coloured Reblooming Hydrangea or easy-to-grow Potentilla to the strong-scented Butterfly Bush or Lilac – you can arrange a vibrantly colourful display in front of your home that gives you pleasure and attracts the eye of any passers-by.

 Emerald ‘n’ Gold, Inkberry Holly and Bearberry are all evergreen shrubs that will provide you with an all-year-round foliage arrangement in various shades of green.
 They are not hard to maintain and will add texture to your front outdoor space.